 (i) If the answer is yes or yes, in part, please cite the applicable law(s) and/or other measure(s), including the applicable sanctions, and provide examples, recent cases, and judgments of the successful implementation and enforcement of this offence.

-(c) Are organizing, directing, aiding, abetting, facilitating or counselling the commission of the offences referred to in questions 10, 11, 12, 13, 14, 15, and 16 above criminalized under your domestic legislation (art.
+(c) (Agreed with agreed amendment above) Are organizing, directing, aiding, abetting, facilitating or counselling the commission of the offences referred to in questions 10, 11, 12, 13, 14, 15, and 16 above criminalized under your domestic legislation (art.
 5, para.
 2 (b))?

 Yes Yes, in part No